 In 2008 the Kingdom of Bhutan became the first nation to adopt a Gross National Happiness Index.
 Bhutan started to measure factors including psychological health, living standards, community vitality as well as environmental and cultural resilience, which the government would then use these metrics to inform its policies.
 New Zealand Prime Minister Jacinda Ardern is the latest leader to adopt the Happiness Index metric, announcing a new budget that focuses on improving the prosperity of local communities.
 All new spending in New Zealand will advance one of five government priorities:

 - improving mental health;

 - addressing the inequalities faced by indigenous people;

 - transitioning to a low-emission and sustainable economy.

 “Sure, we had – and have – GDP growth rates that many other countries around the world envied, but for many New Zealanders, this GDP growth had not translated into higher living standards or better opportunities.
 How could we be a rockstar, they asked, with homelessness, child poverty and inequality on the rise?”—NZ Finance Minister Grant Robertson

 Currently, only Bhutan and New Zealand have adopted a Gross National Happiness Index in their policy-making.
-If more countries followed suit, policy elsewhere would also focus on metrics that showcase wellbeing rather than economic prosperity.
-In a finite world, it would realign our current pure capitalist mentality with a regenerative economic and political model—one that also measures mental health and sustainability and truly considers them in decision-making.
+If more countries followed suit, it would realign our current pure capitalist mentality with a regenerative economic and political model, one that measures mental health and sustainability to guide their decision-making.